Corps area: National Defense Act of 1920 and establishment of corps area-level organizations

 Authorized by the National Defense Act of 1920, which amended the National Defense Act of 1916, nine multi-state sized "corps areas" were established on 20 August 1920 by the U.S. Army Chief of Staff through War Department General Order Number 50.
 The corps areas were formed for administration, training, and tactical control of the army, replacing the six geographical (or territorial) military departments into which the continental United States had been divided since 1917 and with little variation since the Civil War.
 Three overseas commands: the Hawaiian Department, Panama Canal Department, and the Philippine Department continued to be identified as departments.

 The 1920 act was a realization that the mobilization of a citizen army could no longer meet the defense needs of the United States and for the first time placed an emphasis on peacetime preparedness.
 Yet with its passage, Congress never fully funded the program.
-But Congress did recognize the value of a professional officer education program by enhancing existing general service schools such as the Command and General Staff School at Fort Leavenworth, Kansas, and the Army War College at Carlisle Barracks, Pennsylvania.
+But Congress did recognize the value of a professional officer education program by enhancing existing general service schools such as the Command and General Staff School at Fort Leavenworth, Kansas, and the Army War College at Washington Barracks, District of Columbia.
 The act authorized the establishing new schools to meet modern military educational needs, such as the Army Industrial College in 1924.
 Thirty-one additional special service schools were established or improved to provide training to the various branches of the Army.

 The act established the division as a basic Army unit, replacing the pre-World War I notion of the regiment in war planning.
 Tactically and administratively, each corps area commander was the senior army officer for his geographical area, typically functioning as a commanding general of an existing Regular Army corps or division in their area.
 During times of civil unrest, labor strikes, or natural disasters, corps area commanders provided Army resources needed to address the emergency.